 This Thanksgiving, Chris and I decided to be selfish.
 We packed our bags, dropped off Izzy at a doggie-daycare/boarding palace and drove north to Quebec City.
 When people asked why Canada, I joked we were house-hunting after the November 8th day of doom.
 I’m not getting into it here because though I feel incredibly passionate about…

 This simple recipe was inspired by the French classic Leeks Vinaigrette.
 There is no marinating or chilling.
-Instead, they’re best served fresh out of the oven.
-Prior to making this, I figured the leeks would be too stringy to eat as an appetizer since they’re so fibrous.
-I was pleasantly surprised when I tried them warm–the leeks were soft and buttery.
-I could cut them with a fork.
-However, I went back to them a couple hours later after they had been sitting at room temp. and they were very stingy and the combination of texture just didn’t jive.
-Speaking of a fork, it’s best to serve these with a fork and knife rather than eat them as a finger food.
+They’re best served fresh out of the oven when the leeks are soft and buttery.
+I recommend serving these with a fork and knife rather than eat them as a finger food.

 The croissant dough recipe (thanks Julia) is versatile and is a great canvas for just about anything you want to fill it with.
 Chocolate-Hazelnut, Blue Cheese-Honey, or Brie-Apple is a good place to start!